Wednesday, November 13, 2024

 Tarot Cards as Inspiration

 Stepping away from things spiritual or related to divination, tarot cards are also being used to increase innovation and to help creators find their muse.
-From business majors in university to authors, the process of placing and interpreting the cards can help unclog a tired mind or break down writer’s block.
+From business majors in university to authors, everyone is using it.
+The process of placing and interpreting the cards can help unclog a tired mind or break down writer’s block.

 The systematic nature of a tarot card reading helps to work through all the mental clatter to a clearer path.
-In the case of a writer, doing a tarot card reading can assist in working out plot angles, character traits of one’s cast as well as the development, of the story.
+In the case of a writer, doing a tarot card reading can assist in working out plot angles.
+This can also help with character traits of one’s cast as well as the development, of the story.
 It is often said that stories write themselves you just have to pull the story out of the cosmos.

 Tarot Cards in the Modern World